J-128/Hello-Github-World-/Blender Python Scripts/Installing.md

 That simple!

-#####Note: These add-on scripts were written with Blender 2.7x in mind, so if you run an older version, they might not work.
+#####Note: These add-on scripts were written with Blender 2.7x in mind, so if you run an older version, they might not work, and if you run a newer one, they almost certainly won't.
 #####  You can modify and/or redistribute them to your heart's content!

 #Enjoy!